accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Screen reader preview", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
 3. Locate the text passages that should be headings in the original document.
-4. Check in PAC that the title is presented using an Hx element where x is the title level, for example H1.
+4. Check in PAC that the heading is presented using an Hx element where x is the heading level, for example H1.
 5. If this is the case, the test is validated.

 ###### Test 5.1.2 with Acrobat Reader